Air Force Association

 As a special partner in aerospace advocacy and education, AFA and CAP have united to join each other’s organizations, leveraging resources, and work toward the promotion of STEM careers.

 The Mitchell Institute for Aerospace Power empowers our nation’s leaders by informing, educating, and cultivating insightful policy.
 AFA established this research institute to carry on General Billy Mitchell’s—one of America’s greatest Airmen—dedicated efforts to expand modernized airpower thinking.
 Be a part of the conversation as we strive toward our goals for aerospace power.

 Everyone uses technology, but not everyone knows how to defend themselves from digital vulnerabilities.
-AFA founded CyberPatriot as the National Youth Cyber Education Program in 2009 to attract students into the fields of cybersecurity and STEM.
-With the skills learned through the CyberPatriot program, these students can make a difference at a global level.
+AFA's CyberPatriot program attracts students to cybersecurity and STEM fields.
+With the skills learned through the CyberPatriot program, students are making a difference at a global level.